KyleGough/learning-rust/README.md

 ```

 ## Cargo
 Cargo is the official package manager for the Rust language.
 Packages of code are referred to as `crates`.
-Cargo expects the all code is placed in the `src` directory.
+Cargo expects that all code is placed in the `src` directory.
+Below are a number of useful commands to create, build, and run projects.

 - `cargo --version` - verify installation and check installed version.
 - `cargo new learning-rust` - create a new project with a new Git repository.